UrLab/incubator/README.md

 to `requirements.in` (or `requirements-dev.in` or `requirements-prod.in` if it is needed only in prod or dev).
 Then run `pip-compile` (or `pip-compile requirements-dev.in` or `pip-compile requirements-prod.in`).

 Never edit a `requirements-*.txt` file by hand !

+In addition, we use [Dependabot](https://dependabot.com/) who will automatically submit Pull Requests to upgrade the python packages when a new version is available.
+This will only change the `requirement-*.txt`.